node-gh/gh/README.md

 #### Examples

--   Create a new GitHub repository and clone on the current directory.
+Create a new GitHub repository and clone on the current directory.

 ```
 gh re --new foo --clone
 ```

--   Create a new GitHub repository for an organization.
+Create a new GitHub repository for an organization.

 ```
 gh re --new foo --organization node-gh
 ```

--   Create a new GitHub repository using .gitignore template for Ruby.
+Create a new GitHub repository using .gitignore template for Ruby.

 ```
 gh re --new gemified --gitignore Ruby
 ```

--   Create a new private repository on GitHub, initializing it with a initial commit of the README.
+Create a new private repository on GitHub, initializing it with a initial commit of the README.

 ```
 gh re --new foo --init --type private
 ```

-### 4. Fork
+### Repo: Fork

 | Option                 | Usage        | Type     |
 | ---------------------- | ------------ | -------- |